 All storylines are written by Dan Slott.

-Troubled Mind (No. 7-9) - Octavius has a lot of problems on his mind: the Avengers were worried about their friend Spider-Man, Cardiac is on the move again and, oh, yeah, Ghost-Peter is active in his mind.
+Troubled Mind (No. 7-9) - Octavius has a lot of problems on his mind: the Avengers are worried about their friend Spider-Man, Cardiac is on the move again and, oh, yeah, Ghost-Peter is active in his mind.
 Time to clear his head of those problems.

-No Escape (No. 11-13 — with Christos Gage) - Alistaire Smythe, the Spider-Slayer, is set to be executed for the death of Mayor Jameson's wife Marla.
+No Escape (No. 11-13 — with Christos Gage) - Alistaire Smythe, the Spider-Slayer, is set to be executed for causing the death of Mayor Jameson's wife Marla.
 However, the madman isn't ready to go just yet and to stop him, Otto'll need to pull some smooth moves.

 Run, Goblin, Run (No. 15-16) - Phil Urich, the Hobgoblin, is back in town and Otto's actions are set to make him a deadlier foe.

 Necessary Evil (No. 17-19) - Miguel O'Hara, Spider-Man 2099, is sent back into the past to save his timeline.
 Will Otto's actions save him or will it send the Marvel Universe into a darker path?

 Darkest Hours (No. 22-25 — with Christos Gage) - Flash Thompson, Agent Venom, is back in New York.
 However, no one told Otto that Flash is on the side of the angels, and he sees something even better with the Venom Symbiote.
 Something... superior.

 Goblin Nation (No. 26-31, including prelude chapter) - The Green Goblin's army rises to claim New York City as its own.
 With New York hating Spider-Man for his recent actions, Otto can only watch as everything he's built is torn down.
 There's only one man who can stop this madness, and he's simply Amazing.